lukewp/cv/index.md

   - Led establishment of and oversees two offices comprising a ~$30 million annual budget within Global Public Affairs (GPA) focused on audience and media research and analytics, worldwide; led and managed through two consecutive years of capacity-doubling and the offices’ formal hierarchical elevation.
   - Organized two offices’ operations and procurement processes; schedules and prioritizes work; establishes overall policies, practices, goals; provides technical requirements and descriptions of work to be accomplished.
 - <b>Skills and Specific Expertise:</b>
-  - Advises on international media engagement, multi-channel advertising, and audience research strategy; distills and presents insights to shape foreign policy and business strategy.
+  - Advises on international media engagement, multi-channel advertising and integrated marketing strategy, creative content direction, and audience research strategy; distills and presents insights to shape foreign policy and business strategy.
   - Develops and edits written analytic products presenting executive recommendations grounded in technical and scientific research and analysis processes.
   - Oversees development and implementation of an overarching and comprehensive audience research and analysis strategy to measure and sharpen the bureau’s earned, owned, shared, paid communications programs advancing U.S. foreign policy goals.
   - Responsible for the overall evaluation strategy measuring impact of bureau programs and products on international public opinion of the United States.